gholtzap/Scoop/README.md

 ## Features

-- Report your symptoms if they are feeling sick.
+- Report your symptoms if you are feeling sick.
 - View what symptoms your zip code is experiencing.
 - See if there are any disease outbreaks in your area.
 - Read health and safety guidelines tailored to the area of interest.